Human Growth Hormone (HGH) for “Dummies”

 Skin and HGH Growth Hormone restores abnormal low levels of extracellular fluid.
 This cellular dehydration is implicated in many of the signs of aging.
 By replenishing this extracellular fluid, skin becomes thicker, and wrinkles become less noticeable.

 Also, there is normalization of kidney function and improvement in sweating capacity.
-Look closely at the skin of younger people and older people; you will notice several factors which give the indication of age.
+Look closely at the skin of younger people and older people; you will notice several factors which indicate age.

 Among other factors, HGH has been shown to shift human skin towards more vitality and youthfulness.